mgrzadziel/dtable/README.md

-# Dynamic table base on json data
+# Dynamic table based on json data

-This is simple skeleton project to show basic functionality - generate dynamic table from json object
+This is simple projects skeleton that shows basic functionalities - generates dynamic table from json object

 ## How to use